fedeval/storefront-backend-api/README.md

 ---
 ## How to use ##

 The API offers several endpoints to access and manipulate data in the database through both CRUD and custom actions.
-The details of what is required to successfully send requests to each point can be found in the [REQUIREMENTS.md](https://github.com/fedeval/storefront-backend-api/blob/main/REQUIREMENTS.md) file.
+The details of what is required to successfully send requests to each endpoint, data shapes and db schema can be found in the [REQUIREMENTS.md](https://github.com/fedeval/storefront-backend-api/blob/main/REQUIREMENTS.md) file.